Gopsathvik/lab/README.md

-## Welcome to Talha's GitHut Webpage
+## Welcome to Talha's GitHub Webpage

 We will go over an example of creating and merging pull requests.
 It is a valuable skill that will come in handy in the future.